NimbusKit/nimbuskit.github.io/_posts/2014-09-19-Pixel-Heart-v2-Research.md

 Ok, what if we used the 6mm panels?
 At 53,512.15 cm<sup>3</sup> it's still 63.68kg.

+> 84.91 kg for the 8mm sheets or 63.68 kg for the 6mm sheets

-It's too heavy - and this doesn't even include the wiring/PCBs/LEDs.
+That means at least *four* suitcases just to transport the panels, not to mention the LEDs, power supplies, and cabling.
+It's way too heavy - and this doesn't even include the wiring/PCBs/LEDs.
 Disappointing, but on to the next idea!